What is the Registration Agreement?

 Yes, we have payment plan options through NELNET.

 Cash, checks, credit cards, money orders, cashier checks, and debit cards.
+Effective July 1, 2017, we will no longer accept American Express.
 We do not take payments over the phone, we require an authorized signature.
 Preferred method of payment is through the D.U.C.K.
 (Digital Unified Campus Kiosk) using your debit or credit card.
 If by mail, send checks, money orders, and cashier checks payable to Clayton State University to Edgewater Hall, 2000 Clayton State Boulevard, Morrow, Georgia 30260, Attention: Bursar's Office.
 The payment must include the student's name and Laker ID#.

 Can others pay on my student account?